orbitdb-archive/orbit/README.md

 #### Build the native app

 *Note: Electron currently has a bug that prevents js-ipfs-api to work correctly.
-You will need to build Electron from master with this PR included: https://github.com/electron/electron/pull/6572*
+You will need to build Electron from master which contains a fix for the bug.*

 ```
 npm install